grayad/README-generator/Develop/README.md

   npm i

   ## Usage
-  use
+  use it

   ## License
-  MIT
+  This application is covered under MIT

   ## Contributing
-  contr
+  contribute

   ## Tests
   npm test

   ## Questions
   - Github: grayad https://github.com/grayad
-  - If you have any questions, please email email
+  - If you have any questions, please email ag@gmail.com